 1995 Ford Explorer 15" OEM Wheel Rim

 This is a 15" OEM Wheel Rim.
-This is a steel wheel with a diameter of 15" and a width of 6.
-This wheel has 5 lug holes and a bolt pattern of N/A. The offset of this rim is 114.3mm.
-The corresponding OEM part number(s) for this rim is YL2Z1015AA.
+This is an aluminum wheel with a diameter of 15" and a width of 7.
+This wheel has 5 lug holes and a bolt pattern of 114.3mm.
+The offset of this rim is N/A. The corresponding OEM part number(s) for this rim is F37Z1007B.
 This wheel is definitely the right wheel to get your vehicle on the road in style.

 This wheel is a Factory OEM wheel.
 It has been professionally refinished to like new condition in both quality and performance, making it a perfect match to your vehicle's stock rims.
 All of our wheels are remanufactured to meet or exceed SAE and ASTM wheel testing standards.
 This ensures that not only does the wheel look like a new wheel off the assembly line, but it performs like one too.